-Our walk covers 22 kilometres over approximately six hours.
+Today's 22 kilometre walk is expected to take around six hours with 410 metres of ascent and 300 metres of descent.
 We ascend up to the pass (722 m) and then continuing on unmade paths through gently undulating hills.
-The total ascent and descent is approximately +410 / - 300m.

-Accommodation: Las Cabanas (or similar)
+ACCOMMODATION: Pension Arenas Palas (or similar)

-DAY 7 - Hike through rural Galicia; cross the medieval bridge near Melide walk through an oak grove to A Coruna, and cross a medieval bridge with four arches to reach Melide.
+Leaving the town behind, the Camino now takes us through idyllic rural Galicia, passing farmland and beautiful countryside.
+We walk through an oak grove to A Coruna, and cross a medieval bridge with four arches to reach Melide.
 Today is a good day for trying some traditional Galician dishes, specifically the famous 'pulpo a la Gallega octopus' for which the village of Melide is renowned, and maybe some of the excellent local white wine from the Riberas Baixas region near Pontevedra.
+Tonight we stay in a typical Galician farmhouse, where dinner can be taken.